susheelvishwa/promises/README.md

 # promises

+if you want to understand how promise work, so refer example number 0

+resolve("Get the data on UI")
+so here promises state "fullfill" and promise_ result is "Get the data on UI"

+If nothing will happien so promis state is "pending" and promise_result is "undifine"

+reject("Server not Found 404")
+so here promises state is "rejected " and promise_result is "server not found 404"

 # try to understand why we need promises
 toh promises k need isliye padi ek example se samjhte he